-"For a ten-yoke vineyard will yield only six gallons, and six and a half bushels of seed will yield only 20 quarts."
-(4) Use the measurements from the ULT and include measurements that your people know in the text or a note.
-The following shows both measurements in the text.
-"For a ten-yoke vineyard will yield only one bath (six gallons), and one homer (six and a half bushels) of seed will yield only an ephah (20 quarts)."
-(5) Use measurements that your people know, and include the measurements from the ULT in the text or in a note.
-The following shows the ULT measurements in footnotes.
-"For will y a ten-yoke vineyard will yield only 22 liters , and 220 liters of seed yield only 22 liters ."
-The footnotes would look like: [1] or [2] or [3] or ne bath ne homer ne ephah When the unit o of measure is implied oes not specify a particular unit of volume but only uses a number.
-In these cases, many g the ULT and UST, add the word "measure." - e to a heap of 20 measures of grain, there were only ten , and when you came to draw out 50 measures of wine, there were only 20.
-(Haggai 2:16 ULT) Translation Strate egies (1) Translate literally by us sing the number without a unit.
-(2) Use a generic word like e "measure" or "quantity" or "amount."
-(3) Use the name of an ap opropriate container, such as "basket" for grain or "jar" for wine.
-(4) Use a unit of measure that you are already using in your translation.
-Translation Strate egies Applied The strategies are all app lied to Haggai 2:16 below. e to a heap of 20 measures of grain, there were only ten , and when you came to draw out fifty measures of wine, there were only 20 .
-(Haggai 2:16 ULT) (1) Translate literally by us sing the number without a unit.
-Whe en you came to a heap of 20 of grain, there were only ten , and when came to the wine vat to draw out 50 of wine, there were only 20 .
-(2) Use a generic word like e "measure" or "quantity" or "amount."
-Whe and there en you came to a heap of 20 amounts of grain, there were only ten , when you came to the wine vat to draw out fifty amounts of wine, e were only 20 .
-(3) Use the name of an ap propriate container, such as "basket" for grain or "jar" for wine. en you came to a heap of 20 baskets of grain, there were only ten , and in you came to the wine vat to draw out 50 jars of wine, there were 20 .
-(4) Use a unit of measure that you are already using in your translation.
-When you came to a heap for 20 liters of grain, there were only ten liters, and when you came to the wine vat to draw out 50 liters of wine, there were only 20 liters.
+[1] one bath [2] one homer [3] one ephah When the unit of measure is implied Sometimes the Hebrew does not specify a particular unit of volume but only uses a number.
+In these cases, many English versions, including the ULT and UST, add the word "measure."
+When you came to a heap of 20 measures of grain, there were only ten, and when you came to the wine vat to draw out 50 measures of wine, there were only 20.
+(Haggai 2:16 ULT) Translation Strategies - (1) Translate literally by using the number without a unit. - (2) Use a generic word like "measure" or "quantity" or "amount." - (3) Use the name of an appropriate container, such as "basket" for grain or "jar" for wine. - (4) Use a unit of measure that you are already using in your translation.
+Translation Strategies Applied The strategies are all applied to Haggai 2:16 below.
+When you came to a heap of 20 measures of grain, there were only ten, and when you came to the wine vat to draw out fifty measures of wine, there were only 20.
+(Haggai 2:16 ULT) - (1) Translate literally by using the number without a unit. - When you came to a heap of 20 of grain, there were only ten, and when you came to the wine vat to draw out 50 of wine, there were only 20. - (2) Use a generic word like "measure" or "quantity" or "amount." - When you came to a heap of 20 amounts of grain, there were only ten, and when you came to the wine vat to draw out fifty amounts of wine, there were only 20. - (3) Use the name of an appropriate container, such as "basket" for grain or "jar" for wine. - When you came to a heap of 20 baskets of grain, there were only ten, and when you came to the wine vat to draw out 50 jars of wine, there were only 20. - (4) Use a unit of measure that you are already using in your translation. - When you came to a heap for 20 liters of grain, there were only ten liters, and when you came to the wine vat to draw out 50 liters of wine, there were only 20 liters.
 Next we recommend you learn about: